 - Jay James, Board Member

-Cynthia Powell, Myrtle Beach, Secretary Treasurer: Cynthia is an entrepreneur and Chair of the Winyah Chapter of the South Carolina Sierra Club.
+Cynthia Powell, Myrtle Beach, Secretary Treasurer: Cynthia is an entrepreneur and lifelong conservationist.
 She proactively gathered over 2,000 signatures in order to protest billboard construction on Highway 22 in Myrtle Beach.
+In addition, she is former Chair of the Winyah Chapter of the South Carolina Sierra Club.
 Cynthia received her B.A. in Education from USC and her Masters in education from Winthrop University.

 Paul Agnew, Abbeville: Paul was a representative in the SC Statehouse for district 11 from 2004-2012, who was recognized by CVSC for his conservation efforts.
 He is also a founding member of the Upper Savannah Land Trust.
 He is currently working an attorney in Due West.

 Marian Brailsford, Charleston: Marian has been actively involved in the conservation movement for more than 20 years.
 After serving as Executive Director of Edisto Island Open Land Trust from 2003-2011, Marian began consulting with Land Trusts in the Southeast, with a specialty of assisting them in the Accreditation process.
 She has a BA degree from the University of South Carolina, and spent a majority of her career in sales and marketing.
 In retirement she enjoys living on a wild and natural creek front on Edisto Island.